bkrishna-hari/azure-data-box-get-dotnet-started/README.md

   >[!Note:]
   > * Order name must be between 3 and 24 characters in length and use any alphanumeric and underscore only.
-  > * Azure Data Box order supports maximum 10 destination Storage accounts and all storage accounts should be in the same Azure Data Box order's subscription and location (region).
+  > * Azure Data Box order supports maximum 10 destination Storage accounts and all storage accounts should be in the same location (region).
+  > * The storage account(s) should be in same subscription as Azure DataBox order's.
   > * Good to validate the shipping address using ValidateAddressMethod call before Create order call which verifies the shipping address and returns Validation status.
 Also provides alternate address(es) based on input address in `Ambiguous` state.

 ### Cancel order